kvadityasrivatsa/kvadityasrivatsa.github.io/_pages/about.md

 ======
 My research focuses on improving the reasoning abilities of Large Language Models (LLMs) to better bridge the gap between experts and novices in domains like education (teacher-student) and litigation (lawyer-client).
 Previously, I worked on enhancing the readability and searchability of domain-specific content.
 Now, I’m tackling the challenges of evaluating and improving how LLMs reason and communicate, with three main areas of interest:

-  1. Diagnosing Reasoning Errors – How can LLMs better identify and explain mistakes in reasoning chains, pinpointing both the location and type of error?
+  1. **Challenging Reasoning Tasks** – How do LLMs perform on complex problems, such as multi-step math word problems or linguistic puzzles, and where do they fall short?
-  1. Challenging Reasoning Tasks – How do LLMs perform on complex problems, such as multi-step math word problems or linguistic puzzles, and where do they fall short?
+  1. **Diagnosing Reasoning Errors** – How can LLMs better identify and explain mistakes in reasoning chains, pinpointing both the location and type of error?
-  1. Generating Actionable Feedback – Can LLMs provide meaningful feedback for self-correction and facilitate effective teacher-student exchanges?
+  1. **Generating Actionable Feedback** – Can LLMs provide meaningful feedback for self-correction and facilitate effective teacher-student exchanges?

 Ultimately, I aim to refine LLMs into tools that are not only intelligent but also reliable and insightful, capable of supporting users in learning, reasoning, and collaboration.